-- Have the ACS-24HUF draw the square.
+- Have your KNK draw the square.
 Then take a ruler and carefully measure the two sides. - Click on the Cut Project With icon again, and click on a tiny wrench icon next to the Klic-N-Kut Model menu:

 • A window will open.
 Click on the Resolution tab and then click on another small wrench icon: